binhchay1/cloudarcane/wp-content/plugins/mashsharer/readme.txt

 * Tweak: Added an extra check for HTTP_HOST to make it more compliant with cron jobs and/or API workers

 = 3.6.5 =
-* Fix: Share count not collected with an async caching method
+* Fix: social share count not collected with an async caching method

 = 3.6.5 =
 * New: Compatible up to WordPress 5.2